katanaml/sparrow/sparrow-ml/llm/README.md

 Sparrow Agents - with Sparrow you can build independent LLM agents, and use API to invoke them from your system.

+**List of available agents:**

+- llamaindex - RAG pipeline with LlamaIndex for PDF processing
+- vllamaindex - RAG pipeline with LLamaIndex multimodal for image processing
+- vprocessor - RAG pipeline with OCR and LlamaIndex for image processing
+- haystack - RAG pipeline with Haystack for PDF processing
+- fcall - Function call pipeline
+- unstructured-light - RAG pipeline with Unstructured and LangChain

 ### RAG runs offline on a local machine

 - **Install Weaviate local DB with Docker:**